hexpm/hexpm/lib/hexpm_web/templates/docs/rebar3_publish.html.md

 Congratulations, you've published your package!
 It will appear on the [https://hex.pm](https://hex.pm/) site and will be available to add as a dependency in other rebar3 or mix projects.

 Please test your package after publishing by adding it as dependency to a rebar3 project and fetching and compiling it.
 If there are any issues, you can publish the package again for up to one hour after first publication.
-A publication can also be reverted with `rebar3 hex publish --revert VERSION`.
+A publication can also be reverted with `rebar3 hex revert NAME VERSION`.

 When running the command to publish a package, Hex will create a tar file of all the files and directories listed in the `files` property.
 When the tarball has been pushed to the Hex servers, it will be uploaded to a CDN for fast and reliable access for users.
 Hex will also recompile the registry file that all clients will update automatically when fetching dependencies.